After the Alpine Blessing: re-alpsegen

 In four episodes this film programme traces psychograms of female experiences and self assertion

-as well as their filmic representation.
+alternating with environment and world as well as their filmic representation.

 Films by VALIE EXPORT, Marianna Simnett, Martha Rosler, Lynn Hershman Leeson, Ana Hoffner, Ulrike Müller, Laure Prouvost, Michaela Schwentner

-The exhibition Choreography of the Frame investigates and negotiates positions and strategies of image production – through conceptual or
+Choreography of the Frame investigates and negotiates positions and strategies of image production – through conceptual or

 technical frameworks and shifts in the context of photography and moving image, images and statements are redefined and recontextualised.